 “The follow-up, adapted to your personal needs and wants, is fantastic.
 [TJ] is true to his word and delivers what he promises to deliver, or more.
 [TJ]’s integrity is complete and he practices what he preaches.
 I always learn something new when talking to [TJ], from dating, artificial intelligence, how to take better photos or how to peel a banana :D” – Øystein, former client.
 [Translated]

 Contaminated thinking can be many things, but these tend to be the most common ones:

 – Believing faulty myths about communication.

 – Being “in your head” instead of in the conversation.

 – Guarding yourself against potential vulnerability.

-Through achieving new insights around these, and other, topics - people tend to quickly improve their communication skills and results.
-When this is combined with practicing the "skills of the trade" that people need in their day-to-day life, the results tend to lead to include:
+Through achieving new insights around these and other topics, people tend to quickly improve their communication skills and results.
+When this is combined with practicing the “skills of the trade” that people need in their day-to-day life, the results usually include:

 – Increased social confidence and enjoyment.

 – Better and more enjoyable social circles and social experiences.

 – More assertive and persuasive communication.